 First Command

-Schuyler's background and experience with upper New York made him a natural to command the Northern Department, with its headquarters in Albany, his old stomping ground.
-But the mission was daunting – gather an army and invade Quebec (Canada), where it was assumed the local "Habitants" (French settlers) would rally to the Cause.
-But his first move was political.
-Schuyler was able to gain the neutrality of the powerful Iroquois Confederation – or at least delay their entering the fray.
+Schuyler's background and experience with upper New York made him a natural choice to command the Northern Department, headquartered in Albany, his old stomping grounds.
+However, the mission was daunting – assemble an army and invade Quebec (Canada), where it was expected that the local "Habitants" (French settlers) would rally to the Cause.
+His first move, however, was political.
+Schuyler managed to secure the neutrality of the powerful Iroquois Confederation – or at least delay their involvement.

 Schuyler leveraged strong Iroquois connections